halperta/ed/_texts/MyDearJ.md

 ---

-## Letter
+## Diplomatic Transcription
-<p class="body"> MY DEAR J IN BOBY[^1] HOW ARE YOU BOUT[^2] I AM FINE AND AVENG A WARY[^3] NICE TIME IN THIS WETHIR IS DE WHYN[^4] ITS BEAUTAFUL INI LOVIT I WISH YOU COOT STAY HERE FOR A LITIL WHYL ITS SO RELECSING ITS SO GOOT FOR YOUR NUVES[^5] I THEL YOU I LOVIT WARY MUCH I WOULT LOVE TO STAY HERE A ALL YEAR I WOULT NAVER GAT TIRET OVIT JAY DEAR THELL RAYE THAT I MIST BONNY[^6] I HET LAMPCHOUPS IN I DIDNT NOW WHAT TO DO WITH THI BOUNS I WONT TO SETIM TO BANNY BUT THI LENDLADEY HES TO PIKINEAS SO I GAVE DIM TO HER WELL BANNY WILL HEFTA WAYT ON THILL I COME HOME IN THEN WEALL HEVE A GOOT TIME AGAN HOW IS RAYE<sup>in</sup> EDDY HOW DUSE SHE FEALL IN RAYE HES SHE GOT SOOP GREANS YOU THEL HER SHE BEDER HAVE SOOP GREANS WHEN I COME HOME BECAUSE I DONT MAKE SOUP IN HERE AN WHEN ILL COME HOME ILL AF,TA MAKE SOOP AVER DAY TO MAKE UP FOR THAT TIME WHAT <sub>I DIDN'T HET SOOP SO YOU THELL RAYE TO AVE A LOT, THI SOOP </sub>
+<p class="body"> MY DEAR J IN BOBY[^1] HOW ARE YOU BOUT I AM FINE AND AVENG

+A WARY NICE TIME IN THIS WETHIR IS DE WHYN ITS

+BEAUTAFUL INI LOVIT I WISH YOU COOT STAY HERE

+FOR A LITIL WHYL ITS SO RELECSING ITS SO

+GOOT FOR YOUR NUVES[^2] I THEL YOU I LOVIT

+WARY MUCH I WOULT LOVE TO STAY HERE A

+ALL YEAR I WOULT NAVER GAT TIRET OVIT

+JAY DEAR THELL RAYE THAT I MIST BONNY[^3]

+I HET LAMPCHOUPS IN I DIDNT NOW WHAT

+TO DO WITH THI BOUNS I WONT TO SETIM

+TO BANNY BUT THI LENDLADEY HES TO

+PIKINEAS SO I GAVE DIM TO HER WELL

+BANNY WILL HEFTA WAYT ON THILL I COME

+HOME IN THEN WEALL HEVE A GOOT TIME

+AGAN HOW IS RAYE<sup>in</sup> EDDY HOW DUSE SHE

+FEALL IN RAYE HES SHE GOT SOOP GREANS

+YOU THEL HER SHE BEDER HAVE SOOP

+GREANS WHEN I COME HOME BECAUSE

+I DONT MAKE SOUP IN HERE AN WHEN ILL

+COME HOME ILL AF,TA MAKE SOOP AVER

+DAY TO MAKE UP FOR THAT TIME WHAT

+<sub>I DIDN'T HET SOOP SO YOU THELL RAYE TO AVE A LOT, THI SOOP </sub>

 #### Letterhead
-SEE AMERICA FIRST
+<sub>SEE AMERICA FIRST</sub>

+## Normalized Transcription
+My dear Jay and Bobby, how are you both?
+I am fine and having

+a very nice time and the weather is divine it's

+beautiful and I love it I wish you could stay here

+for a little while it's so relaxing it's so

+good for your nerves I tell you I love it

+very much I would never get tired of it.

+Jay dear tell Ray that I miss Bonney

+I ate lambchops and I didn't know what

+to do with the bones I want\[ed\] to send them

+to Bonny but the landlady he's too

+\[Pikineas?\] so I gave them to her, well,

+Bonny will have to wait until I come

+home and then we'll have a good time

+again.
+How \[are\] Raye and Eddy how does she

+feel and Raye, has she got soup greens?

+You tell her she better have soup

+green when I come home because

+I don't make soup in here, and when I'll

+come home I'll have to make soup every

+day to make up for that time when

+I didn't eat soup, so you tell Raye to have a lot, the soup

 ## Footnotes
 [^1]: Jay Rivken was Lena's daughter; Bob Rivken was her husband.
 They lived in California.
-[^2] Both
-[^3] having a very
-[^4] Devine
-[^5] good for your nerves.
+[^2] good for your nerves.
 Lena emigrated from Russia in 1903, and her first language was Yiddish.
 Uncle Bob taught her to read and write English in the late 1930s.
-[^6] Bonny was a dog.
+[^3] Bonny was a dog.

 ---
 # Facsimile Copy